-A sharp click came from the lock and the door squeaked as it opened a crack, then stopped.
+A sharp click came from the lock, the door opened a crack, then stopped.

 “The hinges are rusted, put a shoulder on it, Sean.”

-As Sean pressed, a grating sound was followed by an eerie metallic squeal as the door slowly opened.
-The room was dark.
-The shutters passed slivers of light into the room, giving the scene a theatrical quality.
-Sean made his way to the window and found it loose in its frame.
+As Sean pressed, a grating sound was followed by an eerie metallic squeal as the door opened with difficulty.
+The shutters allowed several slivers of light into the room, giving the darkened room a theatrical quality.
+Sean made his way to the window and found that it loose in its frame.
 When he lifted the lower half it was obvious that the sash cord had broken.